MinchinWeb/blog.minchin.ca/content/20111016-3d-printing-and-model-trains.md

 they use proprietary powders or epoxies.
 Prices are hard to pin down, but the few prices I could find suggest $500-1000 per litre or more.
-In contrast, many of the hobby printers use plastic that runs $50 per kilogram or a couple of cents per cubic centimetre.
+In contrast, many of the hobby printers use plastic that runs $50 per kilogram or a couple of cents per cubic centimeter.
 Although not free, if it defendant within reach (like how we don't think about paper in our inkjet printers today).